inet-framework/inet-showcases/wireless/handover/doc/index.rst

 host starts the association frame exchange.
 During the association process, they agree on the encryption type and other 802.11 capabilities to use, and the AP grants the host access to the network.
-When association is complete, data exchange can begin.
+When the association is complete, data exchange can begin.

 The example simulation will use the following network: